Comprehensive Library of Variational LSE Solvers: Code Availability

 \section{Code Availability}

-The described library can be installed via \texttt{pip install variational-lse-solver}.
-The code with details on requirements and usage is also available at \url{https://github.com/nicomeyer96/variational-lse-solver}.
-Further information and data is available upon reasonable request.
+The presented python library can be easily installed via \texttt{pip install variational-lse-solver}.
+The implementation, with further details on requirements and usage instructions, is also available at \url{https://github.com/nicomeyer96/variational-lse-solver} Further information and data is available upon reasonable request.